martinamanno/Machine-Learning-x-NTTdata/README.md

-# Project NTTdata x LUISS
+# NTTdata x LUISS University

 The project was assigned by NTTData for the Machine Learning course.
 The data was collected handling 8 different data sets provided by NTTData regarding the AS-IS process, from order creation to customer review for a seller company operating in the E-COMMERCE market.

 The main goal of the business case is to increase profitability by performing the customer analysis identifying groups of users with similar purchasing behaviors in order to create a marketing strategy towards each target.